 At the trailhead there is a fork.
 You will have to decide if you want to hike the King’s Bluff trail or the Pedestal Rocks trail.
 Both of these are loop trails which will bring you back to the main trailhead.
 The King’s Bluff Trail is 1.7 miles long and the Pedestal Rocks trail is 2.2 miles.

 We decided to head out to see the Pedestal Rocks first.
 The trail is well-worn and easy to follow.
 You won’t have any trouble staying on the trail.

 We took the trail on the left and headed for Pedestal Rocks.
-The trail is rocky and is mostly downhill on the way, so it is a good idea to wear hiking boots.
+The trail is rocky and is mostly downhill, so it is a good idea to wear hiking boots.
 I decided not to change into mine before we left.
 I shortly regretted that decision.
 The trail also had some wet areas due to the recent rains in the area.
 This was another good reason I should have changed into my hiking boots.
-One day I’m going to learn not to deviate from my planning at the last minute.
+One day, I’m going to learn not to deviate from my planning at the last minute.

 The photo below of me standing under the rock arch gives you an idea of the scale of the massive rock formation.

-After getting some shots from around the rock formations we climbed back up to the main trail to take a break.
-Although the temperature was in the mid 80s the humidity was stifling and there was no wind moving at all.
-We were taking a short break and drinking some water when we got a text message from a friend back home that a severe thunderstorm was moving through.
+After getting some shots from around the rock formations, we climbed back up to the main trail to take a break.
+Although the temperature was in the mid 80s, the humidity was stifling and there was no wind moving at all.
+We were taking a short break and drinking some water when we got a text message from a friend back home.
+A severe thunderstorm was moving through where we live.
 They said it had winds around 60 mph and quarter sized hail.
-About the same time we got alerts on our phones that the storm would be moving into our area shortly.
+About the same time, we got alerts on our phones that the storm would be moving into our area shortly.